Safety Glasses v. Safety Googles

 You must choose the right protective product to guarantee optimal protection in your workplace.

-The protective eyewear is designed with multiple perforations to allow for ventilation.
+Lab protective eyewear is designed with multiple perforations to allow for ventilation.
 The holes prevent fogging of the goggles.

 Unfortunately, the design limits the protection provided against small particles, liquids and vapor.
 Many labs do not use direct vent safety goggles because of the potential for fumes to enter through vents.
 For these types of labs, indirect vent goggles offer superior protection.

-Indirect Vent Goggles:
+Indirect Vent Safety Goggles

 Like the direct vent eyewear, these have perforations.
 However, the venting holes are covered, limiting the flow of liquids and particles.